chumphati/Metappuccino/README.md

 ```

 #### Open-source GGUF model
-If you don't want to use MetappucinoLLModel, you can choose to upload a public model such as GPT, Llama or Deepseek, or your own model.
+If you don't want to use MetappuccinoLLModel, you can choose to upload a public model such as GPT, Llama or Deepseek, or your own model.
 To do so, it must be in GGUF format and will be launched via the llama-cpp backend.
 >Warning: This mode requires you to put the `--gguf` flag in Metappuccino, and requires a specific GPU configuration (see the [Additional setup](#additional-setup) section).

 *Example of downloading a gguf model from Hugging Face:*